Bouliki972/bouliki/worldcup.md

 Welcome to my mobile matchday journal!
 I will be updating this page regularly throughout the entire tournament.

 ---
+### 🟥 Red, Red, and Red: The Opening Ceremony & Game

+The opening ceremony was absolutely worth watching.
+We had Andrea Bocelli, Shakira & Burna Boy, David Guetta, and other massive artists for the younger generation.
+It was lively and distinctly Mexican with a modern twist.
+The actress Salma Hayek officially launched the tournament!

+**The Match: 🇲🇽 Mexico 2-0 South Africa 🇿🇦**
+Mexico won 2-0, and it was well deserved.
+Interestingly, the referees are wearing body cameras now so the audience can experience the exact view of the man with the whistle.
+I was hoping for a female referee to take charge of the opener, though!

+🇿🇦 South Africa was messy in their play, committed loads of fouls, and ended up with two players expelled. 🇲🇽 One Mexican player also received a straight red card right at the end of the match.
+So, red was definitely the colour of the day.

+I struggled to stay awake but managed to see the final whistle!
+I decided against watching the 03:00 game, but 🇰🇷 South Korea won their match.

 ## ⚽ Live Match Updates